 Head to your local bookstore and browse the hiking guides for your area.
 For example, San Diego offers Afoot & Afield in San Diego, which is an extensive guide to hiking trails complete with maps, levels of difficulty and pictures.

 Flip through books like these and try to build a list of hikes that interest you and match your ability.
-Pay attention to things like elevation gain, scenery, required gear and accessibility.

 Give Yourself Time